.png)

 About Doug

 I’ve been married to my wife, Ashley, since 2008.
 We have four children — Samuel (14), Maxwell (10), Josephine (8), and Johnny (6).
-Our home is what I would call organized chaos: full of hockey sticks, figure skates, and an unmistakable amount of joy.
+We're a big hockey family, and now figure skating as well.

 I first sensed God calling me to financial stewardship as a brand-new financial advisor around 2009 — a moment of unusual clarity that has shaped both my vocation and my convictions ever since.
 Over time, that calling deepened as I began wrestling with stewardship in my own home in parenting, priorities, and family culture.